ntheile/Asp.Net-MVC-4-Web-API-Custom-Auth-Domain-and-Web-Forms/README.md

 Have you ever wanted to use two different authenication techniques in the same project?
 This is an example of how to use Windows Domain
 Authenication as well as Forms/oAuth authenication by creating a custom auth attribute.
-Sometimes you want domain authenicated users as well as web forms authenicated users to access a resource on a web api.**This type could useful on an interal network or multi-domain forest where users may have different credentials for different resources.**
+Sometimes you want domain authenicated users as well as web forms authenicated users to access a resource on a web api.**This type of muilt-mode auth could be useful on an internal network or multi-domain forest where users may have different credentials for different restricted resources.**

-First I created a folder called Auth and dropped a new file called Auth.cs , within this I created a `App.Utils` namespace that has a class called `DomainFormsAuth` which imherits from
+First I created a folder called Auth and dropped a new file called Auth.cs , within this I created an `App.Utils` namespace that has a class called `DomainFormsAuth` which inherits from
 `System.Web.Http.AuthorizeAttribute`.

-Next you need to add a refernence to `System.DirectoryServices` from the .net framework.
+Next you need to add a refernence to `System.DirectoryServices` from the .net framework to your project.

 The attirubte will look like this in your api controller